 - Difference Between 112 and a Private Ambulance — Hospital-choice comparison applied to pediatric transport.

-- When Is an ICU Ambulance Required? — Higher-acuity pediatric transport.
+- When Is an Intensive Care Ambulance Required? — Higher-acuity pediatric transport.

 - Guide for Relatives Waiting for the Ambulance — Practical steps until the team arrives.